-This policy applies to all new staff members including casual and sessional staff and to existing staff members who are appointed to another School or Portfolio.
+This policy applies to all new employees (including casual/sessional staff), apprentices/trainees and volunteers, and to existing staff members who are appointed to another Faculty or Portfolio.

-The University will ensure that all new staff members and existing staff members appointed to a new School or Portfolio are systematically introduced to their jobs, co-workers and the organisation and are provided with the information required to succeed and develop in their new role.
+The University will ensure that all new staff members (including casual/sessional staff) and/or apprentices/trainees and volunteers are systematically introduced to their roles, co-workers and the organisation, and are provided with the information required to perform the duties of their new role.

 This will be achieved by:

-- welcoming new staff and familiarising them with the University, including an introduction to the University’s current Charter and Values, strategic direction, significant policies and procedures, relevant staff members, campuses, local work locations, health and safety information, and other University activities and services that are available to them.
+- welcoming new staff and familiarising them with the University, including an introduction to the University’s current Charter and values, strategic priorities, significant policies and procedures, campuses, local work locations, health and safety information, and other University activities and services that are available to them; and

-- Providing information to enable new staff to perform their job responsibilities and assist with workplace adjustments;
+- providing information to enable new staff to perform their job responsibilities and assist with workplace adjustment; and

-Existing staff members commencing a new appointment in another School or Portfolio and who have completed the Corporate Induction previously, and Casual/Sessional Staff members are required to complete Stage 1 – Local Induction and Stage 2 – Occupational Health and Safety Inductions.
+Existing staff members (including casual/sessional staff) commencing a new appointment in another Faculty or Portfolio are required to complete the Local Induction and Occupational Health and Safety Inductions.
 Existing staff may be required to complete Online Corporate Induction.

 |University Charter and Values:||Details of the University’s purpose and values that will underpin all University activities and planning.|

-- providing day-to-day assistance and advice to managers about this policy and procedure;
+- providing day-to-day assistance and advice to supervisors about this policy and procedure;

-- ensuring that new staff members are aware of the requirements to participate in the induction process;
+- ensuring that new staff members and their supervisors are aware of the requirements to participate in the induction processes;

-- ensuring the Induction Policy and Procedure is reviewed.
+- ensuring the Induction Policy and Procedure are reviewed.

-Managers who have line management responsibility and/or supervisory responsibility for new staff have specific responsibility for ensuring new staff are inducted into the School or Portfolio in accordance with this policy and the associated procedure.
+- ensuring new staff are inducted in accordance with this policy and the associated procedure.

-Staff members have a responsibility to participate in the induction process.
+Staff members are responsible to participate in induction processes as required.

 The Induction Policy will be implemented throughout the University via: